ltsfran/dreamtec-ui/README.md

-# UI-Components
+# DreamTec UI

-UI-Components es una librería de componentes hecha con ReactJS.
+DreamTec UI is a library of components made in ReactJS.